DTrejo/dtrejo.github.io/how-to-get-your-business-to-pull-you-forward.md

 - Pull: People pay you for your product/book or ask for your consulting help.
 - Repeat.

 Once you have set up the preceding virtuous cycle, you can repeat it with new products and services, and only include CTAs to what people haven't already bought.
 This idea is Brennan's.
-Brennan: thanks for coming over for steak before I'd even begun solo-consulting and recommending that I read The Brain Audit (my #2 favorite book); Getting Everything You Can Out of Everything You've Got (partially read); The Sticking Point Solution (unread still); Influence (unread still); and Inc Yourself (partially read).
+Brennan: thanks for coming over for steak before I'd even begun solo-consulting and recommending that I read The Brain Audit (my #2 favorite book); Getting Everything You Can Out of Everything You've Got (partially read); The Sticking Point Solution (unread still); Influence; and Inc Yourself (partially read).
 I really enjoyed the Double Your Freelancing Rate book (née The Blueprint).

 The above compares very favorably to my main strategy for making sales, cold outreach emails: